lydiadijkstra/personal_project_hp_mvp/README.md

     If you like the Harmonic Parent API, please give me a star:
 </p>
 <a href="https://github.com/lydiadijkstra/personal_project_hp_mvp">
-    Klick here the give a star, clone or fork the repository
+    Klick here to give a star, clone or fork the repository
 </a>